-Mortgage prequalification is the essential first step buyers should take before even starting to look at houses.
-Here is a scenario we see all time: A Realtor meets with home buyer to discuss buying a house.
-The buyers are very excited and they’ve been looking at properties online and have a bunch they really want to see.
-The realtor asks if they have talked to a lender, they reply, no. The Realtor does a quick prequalification and finds out that the buyer actually can’t qualify for a mortgage on the houses they’ve already fallen in love with.
-This is really disheartening for the buyers as well as the Realtor.
+Mortgage prequalification is the essential first step buyers should take before even starting to look for a new home with their real estate agent.
+Here is a scenario we see all time: A REALTOR® meets with a home buyer to discuss buying a house.
+The buyers are very excited and they've already started the home search online and have a bunch they really want to see.
+The REALTOR® asks if they have talked to a lender, they reply, no. The REALTOR® does a quick prequalification and finds out that the buyer actually can't qualify for a home loan on the houses they've already fallen in love with.
+This is really disheartening for the buyers as well as the REALTOR®.

-Mortgage prequalification is that important first step to help you make sure that there’s nothing standing in the way of getting the home buying process started, and ensure that your Realtor is showing you houses within your price range.
+Mortgage prequalification is an important first step to help you make sure that there’s nothing standing in the way of getting the homebuying process started, and ensure that your REALTOR® is showing you houses within your price range.
 Prequalification is different than pre-approval; the prequalification process will let you know how much you can afford, what type of loan you’ll be using, and how your credit looks.
-Pre-approval is the next piece of the puzzle – that process includes a full blown loan application complete with all of the supporting documentation.
+Pre-approval is the next piece of the puzzle - that process includes a full-blown loan application complete with all of the supporting documentation.
+The preapproval letter that you receive will be proof of your mortgage preapproval and that you are a serious buyer.

-When you contact a lender, they will be looking at your credit, debts, and income.
-Based on those numbers, they figure out what purchase range you can afford.
+When you contact a lender, they will be looking at your credit, debts, and income and may include financial documents such as recent pay stubs, bank statements, tax returns, etc. Based on those numbers, they figure out what purchase range you can afford.

-First, a lender will pull your credit.
+First, a lender will run a credit check.
 When looking into a potential borrower’s credit history, they’re not only looking at debts but income as well.
 If you’re sitting at home trying to figure out exactly how much house you can afford before moving forward, unfortunately, there’s not going to be a quick, straight answer, but we’ll do our best to explain what each piece of the puzzle looks like to a lender when you’re applying for a loan.

 If more than one person is on the loan - a married couple, for example - then the lender will be looking at the mid score between them.
 When there is a single client, the lender will be looking at only their credit score.